A Website Construction Guide for Visual Artists:

 Saving images:

 The last step is to compress your graphics to an Internet-friendly filetype.
 The basic image filetypes are .jpg and .gif.
 JPEGs are best used for images with gradations, blurs, and for photographic images in general.
 GIFs are used for images that consists of flat colors and hard edges.
-GIFs are smaller and load faster, and are advantageous for making page design and navigation elements (like logos and buttons).
+GIFs are smaller and load faster, and are advantageous for making page-design and navigation elements (like logos and buttons).

 Please note: if your digital images are in "CYMK" mode you'll need to change them to "RGB" mode (select Image/Mode to change this).
 Otherwise, you can end up preparing your images, compressing to JPEG, inserting them into your website, and realize that the browser fails to render them.
 It's good to get in the habit of checking the CYMK/RGB mode of your images before you work on reducing them, just to avoid this headache later.
 This normally shouldn't happen, unless your scanner is set to CYMK, or you receive your scans from a designer who is accustomed to working in print.